Frequently Asked Questions

-New staff members must first VAIRRS SharePoint portal, the local IRBNet administrator must send an email to IRBNet Support at firstname.lastname@example.org to request administrator access to the appropriate workspace(s).
+New staff members must first register through the VAIRRS SharePoint portal (VA network access only).
+The local IRBNet administrator must send an email to IRBNet Support at email@example.com for new staff members to request administrator access to the appropriate workspace(s).

-A: A PI or study team member should create a new package within the project and submit directly to the research committee at their particular site instead of to VA Central IRB Administration.
+A PI or study team member should create a new package within the project and submit directly to the research committee at their particular site, instead of to VA Central IRB administration.

-A: Administrators can request IRBNet insight reports by emailing firstname.lastname@example.org.
+Administrators can email email@example.com to request IRBNet insight reports.

-A: VAIRRS has published Power BI Dashboards for every medical center in the VA system.
-To request access to the Field Staff Dashboard, fill out the request form located on the VAIRRS SharePoint site.
+VAIRRS has published Power BI Dashboards for every medical center in the VA system.
+To request access to the Field Staff Dashboard, fill out the request form (VA network access only) located on the VAIRRS SharePoint site.